Italian traditional food organic, rustic, home cooking recipes

 This is the most commonly used method and, as the name implies, it is done in a frying pan in any of these fats: butter; oil; a mixture of butter and oil; dripping; lard or one of the commercially prepared shortenings.
 The following are foods suited to shallow fat frying: lamb cutlets and made-up mixtures such as fish cakes.
 For the best taste and effect use butter, otherwise oil or dripping (do not use the latter with food in an egg and crumb coating because dripping would over-brown the egg).

-The amount of fat in the pan is important; it should come half way up the food to be fried so that the sides, say, of the fish cake or cutlet, are completely browned.
+The amount of fat used in the pan is important when learning how to fry; it should come half way up the food to be fried so that the sides, say, of the fish cake or cutlet, are completely browned.

 Turn the food once only and cook on a moderate to brisk heat; this depends on what is being fried, whether it is raw or cooked, and times are normally given in the recipes.